scala-steward-org/scala-steward/docs/running.md

 --env-var BINTRAY_PASS=password
 ```

-These variables will be accessible (in SBT) to all of the projects that Scala Steward checks dependencies for.
+These variables will be accessible (in sbt) to all of the projects that Scala Steward checks dependencies for.